Sharis A. Pozen

 Previous to her DOJ experience, Ms. Pozen was a partner at a major Washington, D.C.-based firm, where she served as a director of the firm’s Antitrust Group.
 Her practice focused on antitrust issues and trade regulation across a broad spectrum of industries.
 She began her professional career at the Federal Trade Commission, where she held several positions, including attorney adviser to two Commissioners, assistant to the director of the Bureau of Competition and staff attorney.

-Ms. Pozen has been profiled as a leading antitrust attorney in the last two issues (2009 and 2013) of Global Competition Review’s “Women in Antitrust” report.
+Ms. Pozen has been profiled as a leading antitrust attorney in the past two issues (2009 and 2013) of Global Competition Review’s “Women in Antitrust” report.
+She also was selected for inclusion in The Best Lawyers in America 2014 and in Washingtonian Magazine’s 2013 “Best Lawyers” list.

 J.D., Washington University Law School in St. Louis, 1989